-Denver bankruptcy attorney Robin Hunt has the bankruptcy assistance you need at a price you can afford.
-For more than twenty-eight years, I have helped Colorado individuals and small businesses with debt relief under chapter 7 and chapter 13 of the Bankruptcy Code.
-Primary Qualifications for low fee bankruptcy assistance include:
+Denver bankruptcy attorney Robin Hunt has the help you need at a price you can afford.
+For twenty-eight years, I have helped Colorado individuals and small businesses with debt relief under chapter 7 and chapter 13 of the Bankruptcy Code.

 Thinking about bankruptcy, or know someone who should?

 Visit my web sites for more information.
 Or call me for an initial phone interview.
 If I don't answer immediately, leave a message so I can call you.

 Denver CO 80218